 The assurance measures are a series of land, sea and air activities in, on and around the territory of NATO Allies in Central and Eastern Europe, designed to reinforce their defence, reassure their populations and deter potential aggression.
 These measures are a direct result of Russia’s illegal and illegitimate annexation of Crimea, Ukraine.
 They include a military presence in the east of the Alliance.
 All NATO Allies are contributing to these measures on a rotational basis.
 The measures can be stepped up or reduced as necessary, depending on the security situation.

 Since May 2014, NATO has increased the number of fighter jets on air policing patrols over the Baltic States, and deployed fighter jets to Bulgaria, Romania and Poland.
-In December 2015, a further package of tailored assurance measures was agreed for Turkey.
+In December 2015, a further package of tailored assurance measures was agreed for Türkiye.
 The Alliance conducts regular AWACS surveillance flights over the territory of its eastern Allies, and maritime patrol aircraft flights along the eastern borders of Allied territory.

 To provide assurance at sea, NATO deploys a number of multinational maritime forces such as two Standing NATO Mine Countermeasures Groups patrolling the Baltic Sea and the Eastern Mediterranean, and an enlarged Standing NATO Maritime Group conducting maritime assurance measures in addition to counter-terrorism patrols.

 NATO has increased the number of exercises it organises.
 Military exercises provide important opportunities to improve the ability of Allies and partners to work together and are a valuable demonstration of NATO's readiness to respond to potential threats.
 These exercises take place on land, at sea, in the air and in cyberspace with scenarios based on collective defence and crisis management.